Overv/MineAssemble/README.md

 Unfortunately this turned out to be a lot more work than I expected, so currently a large fraction of the codebase is still in C. Slowly porting everything to assembly is an ongoing process.
+The code also isn't fully compatible with all systems yet.
+It seems to cause floating point exceptions on some setups.

 How to play
 -----------